-1.2 Aims and objectives
+2 Aims and Objectives

-1.2.1 Project Aims
+2.1 Project Aims

-This report describes the second phase of this work, where the aim was to extend the coverage of the mapping started by Diesing et al (2015) to produce a standard interpretation for rock distribution for CP2 regions 1 and 2 (northern North Sea and southern North Sea) and part of CP2 region 7 adjacent to region 1.
+This report describes the third phase of this work, where the aim was to extend the coverage of the mapping completed by Diesing et al (2015) and Downie et al (2016) to produce a standard interpretation of rock distribution for Charting Progress 2 (CP2) regions 5, 6 and 7 (Irish Sea, Minches and Western Scotland and Scottish Continental Shelf).

-1.2.2 Objectives
+2.2 Objectives

-- 1. Develop a vector-based geospatial data product showing the potential extent of rock at, or near, the sea floor for subtidal areas of the regions shown in Figure 2, at a spatial scale equivalent to 1:250,000. - 2.
+- 1. Develop a vector-based geospatial data product showing the potential extent of rock at, or near, the sea floor for subtidal areas of regions 5-7 shown in Figure 2 at a spatial scale equivalent to 1:250,000. - 2.
 Identify sub-types as follows: rock at the surface, rock with thin sediment (up to 0.5m), according to the following definitions: - a.
 Rock at the surface: Rock present at outcrop.
 This suggests a habitat dominated by exposed bedrock.
-Whilst it is unlikely that large areas of exposed rock will exist with zero sediment present, this classification should capture areas of negligible or highly mobile, patchy sediments where the veneer is minimal.
+Whilst it is unlikely that large areas of exposed rock will exist with zero sediment present, this classification should capture areas of negligible or highly mobile, patchy sediments where the veneer is minimal. - b.

-- b.
 Rock with thin sediment: These are essentially subcrops of bedrock, i.e. areas where bedrock rises to the seabed surface, but remains largely covered by a thin veneer of sediment.
-This will be derived by subtracting areas predicted as 'rock at the surface' from previously mapped rock areas (DigHardSubstrate). - 3.
+This will be derived by subtracting areas predicted as 'rock at the surface' from previously mapped rock areas (DigHardSubstrate250). - 3.
 Keep a record of manual edits made to allow for efficient updates in future. - 4.
-Carry out a three-step confidence assessment for each polygon and include scores in the output data product. - 5.
-Make a plan to incorporate the output into the EMODnet Geology seabed substrate map this may involve identifying seabed sediment types in areas previously identified as rock.
+Carry out a 3-step confidence assessment for each polygon and include scores in the output data product.